samanseifi/Tahoe/readme.md

 <code>~$: ./tahoe-manager init build</code>

 For the first timers preparing Tahoe for a specific application is not as simple as it seems.
 There are some libraries that need to be installed first.
 You can read the forum <a href="http://tahoe.sourceforge.net/bb/"> here </a> and learn how to set your own version of Tahoe.
+The development module needs an access to original repository in cloudeforge.

 <B>Pre Built Tahoe (This repository)</B>

-For my own private use:
+This for my own private use:

 This is a pre-built version of Tahoe  configurated for developing dielectric elastomer models.